crystalowens/oreometer/README.md

 <details>
  <summary><b>Some observation and results</b></summary>

  In our lab, we found that normal Oreos take around 30-60 pennies to break.
-However, Oreos that have been heated, chilled, or become stale will likely require more or fewer less pennies than this.
+However, Oreos that have been heated, chilled, or become stale will likely require more or fewer pennies.

  It is common to see clean breaks (adhesive failure profiles).
 This is likely due to [the way Oreos are manufactured](https://www.youtube.com/watch?t=193&v=HlZmDxcbpWw&feature=youtu.be), where the creme seems to bond more weakly with one of the wafers.
 Oftentimes, within an Oreo box most of the weak wafer-creme bonds will be on the same side for all the Oreos, and also affected by the location of the Oreos inside the box.